benjaminsstephens/benjaminsstephens/README.md

 # Hi, I’m Ben.

 I am a DPhil (PhD) student in Mathematics at the University of Oxford, working within the Wolfson Centre for Mathematical Biology (WCMB).
-My research focuses on developing mathematical models to better understand complex biological systems.
+My research focuses on developing mathematical models to understand complex biological systems.

 ---